 - Use mathematics and physics to build a quantitative understanding for chemical phenomena using quantum mechanics. - Use quantitative results and models to build a conceptual understanding of chemical processes using quantum mechanics. - Safely and effectively plan, carry out, and analyze quantitative laboratory experiments. - Clearly communicate scientific results and principles through writing.

 Meeting Times

 • Section 01A

-Lecture: Monday, Wednesday, and Friday from 11:00 - 11:50 in 153 Roddy Hall Laboratory: Tuesday from 9:00 am - 11:50 am in 226 Caputo Hall • Section 01B
+Lecture: Monday, Wednesday, and Friday from 11:00 - 11:50 in 153 Roddy Hall

-Lecture: Monday, Wednesday, and Friday from 11:00 - 11:50 in 153 Roddy Hall Laboratory: Tuesday from 1:10 - 4:00 pm in 226 Caputo Hall
+Laboratory: Tuesday from 1:10 - 4:00 pm in 226 Caputo Hall

 Required Materials